 Using coding standards#

-Coding standards help you ensure that Codacy analyzes multiple repositories with the same tool and code pattern configurations.
-For example, you can use a coding standard to ensure that a group of repositories follow the same security rules or coding conventions.
+Coding standards enable the analysis of multiple repositories with the same tool and code pattern configurations, ensuring consistent code quality across your organization.
+For example, you can use a coding standard to ensure that a group of repositories follows the same security rules or coding conventions.

 Creating a coding standard#